dhelonious/mastodon-snap/README.md

 Congratulations!
 You are now the owner of your very own Mastodon instance!

+# 🖥️ Requirements

+## Hardware

+Depending on the number of users that will be using your instance, the hardware requirements will vary.
+To start a personal instance, 2 CPU cores and at least 4 GB of RAM should be sufficient.

+The snap will detect the number of CPU cores and amount of RAM at installation time and attempt to set the parameters accordingly for optimal performance.

 # 📦 Installation

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/mastodon-server)